ktonon/two-medium-model/README.md

 #### Helicity as a Natural Outcome of Wave Collapse

 It is worth stepping back to recall why the helical standing-wave structure appeared in the first place.
-It was not assumed---it emerged by imposing a small set of physical requirements on how a high-frequency transverse wave must collapse when forming a pair of opposite particles.
+It was not assumed—it emerged by imposing a small set of physical requirements on how a high-frequency transverse wave must collapse when forming a pair of opposite particles.
 The collapse must: **(1)** produce two structures with equal energy but